mrblue223/IDS-Intrusion-Detection-System-/README.md

         Refer to signatures.json for the expected format.

-    Status: Displays the current status of the IDS C backend.
+    Status: Displays the current operational status of the C IDS backend.

         Click "Refresh Status" to get the latest update.

-## Uploading Custom Threat Signatures
+## Customizing Threat Signatures
+For the C IDS

-The signatures.json file provides examples of the expected format.
-Each signature object should have:
+Threat signatures are JSON objects.
+You can modify the signatures.json file directly or upload new signatures via the GUI.
+Each signature should have:

-    "name": A unique name for the signature.
+    "name": A unique name.

-    "description": A brief explanation of the threat.
+    "description": An explanation of the threat.

-    "severity": (e.g., "HIGH", "MEDIUM", "LOW")
+    "severity": E.g., "HIGH", "MEDIUM", "LOW".

-    "condition": A string representing the condition that triggers the alert (e.g., "syn_flood_attack", "xmas_scan").
+    "condition": A string that corresponds to a condition evaluated in ids_final.c (e.g., "syn_flood_attack", "xmas_scan").

-Example signatures.json structure:
+## Example signatures.json structure:

         [
             {
                 "name": "SYN Flood Attack",
-                "description": "High rate of SYN packets...",
+                "description": "High rate of SYN packets from a single source to a single destination, indicating a SYN flood.", "severity": "HIGH",
-                "severity": "HIGH",
                 "condition": "syn_flood_attack"
             },
             {
-                "name": "XMAS Scan Detected",
+                "name": "TCP Port Scan (Low Ports)",
-                "description": "TCP packet with FIN, URG, and PUSH flags set...", "severity": "MEDIUM",
+                "description": "Multiple connection attempts to various low-numbered TCP ports (0-1023) on a single host.", "severity": "MEDIUM",
-                "condition": "xmas_scan"
+                "condition": "tcp_port_scan_low_ports"
             }
         ]

-To upload:
+For the Python IDS

+Signature rules are defined directly within the DetectionEngine class's load_signature_rules method in the python_ids.py file.
+Each rule is a dictionary with a description and a condition (a Python lambda function that takes features as input and returns True if the condition is met).

+To add or modify rules, you'll need to edit the python_ids.py file directly and rerun the script.
+Testing and Triggering Alerts

+To see either IDS in action, you need to generate network traffic that matches your defined signatures or exhibits anomalous behavior.

+    General Traffic: Simply browse the internet, download files, or stream videos.

+    Trigger a SYN Flood (requires hping3 or similar):

+    sudo hping3 -S -p 80 --flood <TARGET_IP_ADDRESS>

+    (Replace <TARGET_IP_ADDRESS> with an IP address on your network, or 127.0.0.1 for localhost if sniffing on lo or lo0).
+    You should see "SYN Flood" alerts.

+    Trigger a Port Scan (requires nmap or similar):

+    nmap -sS -p 1-1000 <TARGET_IP_ADDRESS>

+    This will generate many small packets to different ports, potentially triggering port scan rules.

+## Logging
+C IDS

-    Go to the "Signatures" tab in the GUI.
+    Alerts are logged to the file specified in config.json (default: ids_alerts.log).

-    Paste your complete JSON array of signatures into the large text area.

-    Click the "Upload Signatures" button.
-    The status will update to indicate success or failure.
+    Alerts are also streamed in real-time to the Electron GUI's "Live Logs" tab.

+    Console output provides status and debugging information.

+Python IDS

+    All alerts and informational/debug messages are logged directly to the terminal where the script is running.

+    Critical alerts are also written to ids_alerts.log (configurable in AlertSystem).

-## Troubleshooting
+## Shutting Down

-If you encounter issues, check the following:
+C IDS with Electron GUI

-    C Backend Terminal Output: Watch the terminal where sudo ./ids_final is running for any error messages, especially related to socket connections, send operations, or pcap errors.
+    C Backend: Press Ctrl+C in the terminal where sudo ./ids_final is running.

-    Electron App Console (Main Process): In the Electron app menu, go to View > Toggle Developer Tools (this is usually for the main process).
-Check the "Console" tab for errors like Error with live log connection or parsing issues.

-    Electron App Console (Renderer Process): Press Ctrl+Shift+I (Windows/Linux) or Cmd+Option+I (macOS) in the GUI window.
-Check the "Console" tab for errors in renderer.js or if logs are being received by the renderer but not displayed (e.g., due to CSS).

-    ids_alerts.log: Verify if alerts are being written to this file by the C backend.
-If they are, but not appearing in the GUI, the issue is with the live log streaming.
-If not, the issue is with the IDS detection logic or the traffic itself.

-    Network Interface: Ensure the interface specified in config.json is correct and active.

-    Firewall: Temporarily disable your system's firewall to rule out connection blocking.
+    Electron GUI: Simply close the application window.

+Python IDS

+    Press Ctrl+C in the terminal where sudo python3 python_ids.py is running.
+The script will perform a graceful shutdown.